dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 ## Trigger a Backup

-In the [Kubernetes Environment](#testing-nfs-with-kubernetes), backups will be scheduled automatically using [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
+In the [Kubernetes Environment](#testing-nfs-with-kubernetes), backups will be scheduled automatically using the [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
 As long as the services are available locally (see [Accessing Dgraph Services](#accessing-dgraph-services)), we can trigger a backup using curl.

 For the [Docker Compose Environment](#testing-nfs-with-docker-compose) you can do the following: